danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 ## Goal

-This lab explains how to create an organizational policy and policy statements that matches requirements and describes outlines for GDPR.
+This lab explains how to create an organizational policy and policy statements that matches requirements and describes the outlines for GDPR.

 ## Policy Creation

-1. Go to **Policy & Management** application.
+1. Navigate to the **Policy & Management** application.

-2. Look for **Policies**.
-Click **Policies** to list them.
+2. Search for **Policies**, and then click **Policies** to list them.

-3. Click **New** at the top of the policies page.
+3. At the top of the policies page, click **New**.

     ![Policies page](./media/Policy_creation.png)

+5. On the top of the
-5. You see a full **Policy Life Cycle Stages** listed on the top of the record.
+    record, a full **Policy Life Cycle Stages** list appears.

 6. Fill out **New Policy Record** with input as shown below.
-You can click on
+    You can click the
-    ![Icon ](./media/image13.png) icon to add yourself (**System Administrator**) or click on the lock icon to add **Policy Approver**.
+    ![Icon ](./media/image13.png) icon to add yourself (**System Administrator**) or click the lock icon to add **Policy Approver**.

-    Name: Data Protection Policy
+    * Name: Data Protection Policy

-    Owner: Policy Owner
+    * Owner: Policy Owner

-    Type: Policy
+    * Type: Policy

-    Owning group: Policy Management
+    * Owning group: Policy Management

-    Description: Data Protection Policy
+    * Description: Data Protection Policy

     ![New Policy Record](./media/image14.png)

-    **Note:** You can provide any valid dates for this lab purpose.
-We have skipped any additional Policy Reviewer step here for  simplicity.
+    **Note:** You can provide any valid dates for the purpose of this lab.
+For simplicity, we have skipped any additional Policy Reviewer step here.

-7. To save the record, right-click on the **Policy Record bar**, open the drop-down menu, and click **Save**.
+7. To save the record, right-click the **Policy Record bar**, open the dropdown menu, and then click **Save**.

     ![Right Click](./media/image16.png)

-8. Type **Knowledge** in Filter Navigator.
+8. In the Filter Navigator, enter **Knowledge**.

 9. Click **Knowledge** application.